 For additional math tutoring is also in the math building in Bldg.
 61. Students enrolled in Math 50 through Math 71 (Intermediate Algebra) may also use the Math Activities Resource Center (MARC) located in Bldg.
 61-1318.
 Students enrolled in Math 100 through Math 285 may also use the Transfer-MARC in Bldg.
 61-1314.

-Writing tutoring is available during all hours of operation.
-Each tutoring session
+Writing tutoring is available for all courses during all hours of operation.
+Each

 To make the most of each tutoring session, students should come prepared with their reading materials, assignment sheets, any feedback from their instructor, and other faculty instructions.
-Having these materials ready saves the tutor and the student time and makes for more focused tutoring sessions.
+Having these materials ready makes for more focused tutoring sessions.

 Walk-in service during our hours of operation.